 The Caribbean is a region of the Americas around the Caribbean sea, that consists of islands and surrounding coasts.
 The Bahamas, Belize, Barbados, Cayman Islands, Jamaica, Haiti, Puerto Rico, Cuba, and Trinidad & Tobago are some of the island countries that make up the Caribbean.
 The region depends largely on tourism.
 The languages spoken are English, French, Spanish, Dutch, Chinese, and other indigenous languages.
 The whole region sees a lot of winter visitors due to the nice weather and beautiful locations.

-Why should people stay in The Caribbean during the winter?
+Why should people stay in The Caribbean during the fall, winter, or spring?

 The region enjoys a tropical climate almost all year round.
 Apart from the favorable climate, many snowbirds are attracted to the Caribbean for its fun activities like scuba diving, snorkeling on coral reefs, sailing, cruises, game fishing, wildlife reserves, cycling, horseback riding, cave visits, parks, gardens, beautiful bright colored carnivals, reggae, and cricket.